oci-landing-zones/oci-scca-landingzone-workload-exp/IMPLEMENTATION.md

 ## 3.2 : Network

-The workload Expansion Module will create two separate networks("VCN"), one for workload application use and another for Database resources.
-Following two VCN will be created and they will acting as spoke to Baseline VCN as Hub.
+The workload Expansion Module will create two separate networks (“VCN”), one for the workload application and another for the database resources.
+The two VCNs will be acting as spokes to connected back to the baseline VCN which acts as the hub.

 ### 3.2.1 : Workload Application Network